jtholloran/icons/README.md

 # icons

-### Sketch template for generating all iOS 12 app icon sizes
+### Sketch template for generating all iOS 7 to 13 app icon sizes

 <img src="promo/icons_dribbble.jpg" width="450">

 ### Open the Sketch file to view step-by-step instructions.

 #### How it Works
-This template was created by cross-referencing [Apple's graphics resources](https://developer.apple.com/ios/human-interface-guidelines/resources/) and [Apple's developer guide](https://developer.apple.com/library/content/qa/qa1686/_index.html).
+The template was created by referencing [Apple’s Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/) and XCode v11.0 Assets.xcassets AppIcon template.

 Design your icon inside the 1024x1024 symbol.
 The [Sketch](https://www.sketchapp.com/) template uses that symbol to display (in real time) every app icon size you need for your iPhone or iPad app.